RyanKing77/powerShell-Docs.pl-pl/developer/hosting/host06-sample.md

     }

     /// <summary>
-    /// The Home key was eneterd.
+    /// The Home key was entered.
     /// </summary>
     private void OnHome()
     {